merkle-open/terrific-micro/project/docs/terrific-micro.md

 ## Credits

-Terrific Micro was initiated by [Roger Dudler](https://github.com/rogerdudler) and is now maintained by Namics AG
+Terrific Micro was initiated by [Roger Dudler](https://github.com/rogerdudler) and is developed and maintained by Namics AG

 ## License